-The Bureau of Land Management (BLM) Yuma Field Office welcomes and encourages you to review and comment on the information for the Imperial Hills Travel Management Plan (TMP).
-The Imperial Hills TMP area is between Hidden Shores RV Park on the south and the community of Martinez Lake on the north, Yuma Proving Ground on the east, with the Colorado River marking the western boundary (see Maps & Documents page).
+The Imperial Hills Travel Management Plan (TMP) area is between Hidden Shores RV Park on the south and the community of Martinez Lake on the north, Yuma Proving Ground on the east, with the Colorado River marking the western boundary in the Bureau of Land Management (BLM) Yuma Field Office (see Maps & Documents page).

-For more information on the Imperial Hills TMP, please contact Joe Raffaele at the BLM Yuma Field Office at 928-317-3238.
+For more information on the Imperial Hills TMP, please contact Ray Castro at the BLM Yuma Field Office at 928-317-3251.

 In 1972, President Nixon signed Executive Order 11644 which mandated the designation of routes as either open, closed, or limited on all Public Lands.
 Route designation is accomplished through a Travel Management Plan (TMP).
 Travel Management Planning evaluates and designates both motorized and non-motorized use.